Review: Cruzan 9 Spiced Rum

-“… When I brought the glass to my nose I was struck by the scents of pungent spices mingling with the sweeter scents of caramel toffee.
-Vanilla, nutmeg, allspice, cinnamon and cloves are easily identified in the breezes although vague unfamiliar accents above the glass tell me that much more is going on…”
+“… I was struck by the scents of pungent spices mingling with the sweeter scents of caramel toffee.
+Vanilla, nutmeg, allspice, cinnamon and cloves are easily identified in the breezes.
+I am noticing the ginger playing in the breezes as well mingling with just a hint of oak spice …”

 Sorry, the comment form is closed at this time.